 ECOVIS experience in financial licensing

-Being part of ECOVIS International consulting network present in more than 60 counties around the world ECOVIS ProventusLaw currently considered as the most experienced financial licensing advisor in Lithuania.
-ECOVIS licensed in Lithuania such big names like deVere and Instarem setting up their European operations centres in Vilnius.
-ECOVIS ProventusLaw provides all the necessary services for the finance institution licensing, including preparation of licensing documentation, representation at the Bank of Lithuania (Regulator) during the licensing procedure, company incorporation, office registration, advice on IT, HR, compliance and other issues rising during the business incorporation.
-After the grant of the license ECOVIS offers accounting, regulatory reporting, audit, compliance and legal services for the operational business.
+Being a part of ECOVIS International consulting network operating in more than 80 counties around the world, ECOVIS ProventusLaw is currently considered to be the most experienced financial licensing advisor in Lithuania.
+In Lithuania, ECOVIS licensed deVere and Nium, Contis Group who set up their European operations centers in Vilnius.
+ECOVIS ProventusLaw provides all necessary services for the financial institution licensing, including preparation of licensing documentation, representation at the Bank of Lithuania (Regulator) during the licensing procedure, company incorporation, office registration, advice on IT, HR, compliance and other issues arising during business incorporation.
+When the license is issued, ECOVIS offers accounting, regulatory reporting, audit, compliance and legal services for the operational business.